Pupil Premium funding

 Publicly-funded schools in England get extra funding from the government to help them improve the attainment of their disadvantaged pupilsFurther information on pupil premiium

-In the January 2020 census, a total of 54.84% of all pupils on roll at Southgate School were eligible for Pupil Premium and 45.80% of all pupils were eligible for the ever-6 FSM deprivation Pupil Premium.
+In the January 2020 census, a total of 84% of pupils on roll at Southgate School were eligible for all Pupil Premiums.
+45.80% pupils were eligible for the ever-6 FSM deprivation Pupil Premium.
+Below is a breakdown of the pupil premium by eligibility category.